Lexers

 . -

 Longest match - All possible matches based on previous strategies are found and the longest match is used.
 There still can be multiple matches with the same length.
-A further disambiguation will be handled by the next strategy.
+Further disambiguation will be handled by the next strategy.

 -